ogorekogorek/hello-you/README.md

 # hello-you
-this the great optional description of my repository
+This is the great Optional description of my repository!!!